 Most carers need a break from caring from time to time.
 This may be a short break for a few hours or a day, or a longer break for a week or two.
 In all instances you are advised to contact our Adult Social Care helpline.
 The helpline will be able to advise you on a number of different breaks that may be available.

 Crossroads Care Surrey

-Their services operate throughout Surrey and include; three hours a week respite care; Social Clubs that give Carers an extended break and a variety of self-funded respite packages that offer extended time away from their caring responsibility.
+Their services operate throughout Surrey and include; a one off preventative offer of up to 35 hours of replacement care; Social Clubs that give Carers an extended break and a variety of self-funded respite packages that offer extended time away from their caring responsibility.
 In partnership with the NHS, they also provide an unlimited End of Life service.